nadahesham/C-journalApp/README.md

 ## Use of Your Personal Data

-The Company may use Personal Data for the following purposes:
+The researcher may use Personal Data for the following purposes:

 - __To provide and maintain our Service__, including to monitor the usage of our Service.
 - __To manage Your Account:__ to manage Your registration as a user of the Service.
 The Personal Data You provide can give You access to different functionalities of the Service that are available to You as a registered user.
-- __To provide You__ with cognetive distortion classification .
+- __To provide You__ with cognitive distortion classification .
 - __For other purposes__: We may use Your information for other purposes, such as data analysis, identifying usage trends, to evaluate and improve our Service and your experience.

-We may share Your personal information in the following situations:

-- __With Service Providers:__ We may share Your personal information with Service Providers to monitor and analyze the use of our Service.

-- __With Your consent__: We may disclose Your personal information for any other purpose with Your consent.

 ## Retention of Your Personal Data